Home History Gallery Early Standards Card Backs

 The Play

-Once trumps is made, play begins.
-The player to the Dealer’s left leads first, and thereafter, whoever wins the trick leads to the next.
+The player to the Dealer’s left leads first, and thereafter the winner of the trick leads to the next.

 Rules